zapper-95/UpRoll-cli/Readme.md

 ## Status of the deployment

-This command will display the status of the deployment for all services and check status of docker container for every services.
+This command displays the deployment status of all services and checks the Docker container status for each service.

 ```console
 $ ops run